 “The main ingredient in most detox teas—like Smooth Move—is senna leaf, which has been used as a medicinal herb for hundreds if not thousands of years,” says Stella Metsovas, CN, a gut health specialist and clinical nutritionist.
 “Some studies show great efficacy in using it to treat mild constipation.”

-According to both experts, detox teas should only be used for the occasional stomachache—and never for weight loss (more on that later).
+According to Mendes and Metsovas, detox teas should only be used for the occasional stomachache.
 “If you use it for a longer period of time, your bowels can develop a dependence on laxatives for normal function,” Mendes says.
-(A representative from Yogi Teas agrees, saying they recommend no more than four cups of any of their digestive teas to be sipped in 24 hours, or longer than 10 days of use.)
+(A representative from Yogi Teas, which makes a laxative tea product, agrees, saying they recommend no more than four cups of any of their digestive teas to be sipped in 24 hours, or longer than 10 days of use.)

 Loading More Posts...